nealbarshes/nealbarshes.github.io/PAD/index.md

 <br>
 <br>

+Our hospital's vascular surgery experience began as part of the Baylor College of Medicine peripheral vascular surgery training program initiated by Dr. Michael E. DeBakey in the 1980s (K. Mattox, <i>The History of Surgery in Houston</i>).
+We currently have the highest-volume VA vascular surgery service in the country.
+Together with other rotations, our program's experience in limb salvage have put our surgical trainees at the 86th percentile for peripheral obstructive cases.
+These are some selected details to help you be involved in cases at our hospital.

 ### Infrainguinal Endovascular Procedures

 In the clinic, consider: (1) indication; (2) feeling for bilateral femoral pulses, ipsilateral popliteal and pedal pulses; and (3) bedside vein mapping.